stites/stites.io/posts/2018-11-02-hasktorch-release.md

   pure (l1, l2)                   -- (5)
 ```

-Already, there are a lot of new functions coming into play.
-One-by-one:
+Already, there are a lot of new functions coming into play:

 1. `newRNG` constructs a random number generator as defined by the ATen
 framework.
 This is purely a CPU-construct and is not present for GPU-based
 tensors.

 2. `ord2Tuple` constructs an ordered tuple -- the first argument being
 strictly less than the second.
-Several of these sorts of custom smart
+Several of these smart
-constructors are use to avoid segfaults with random number creation and can be
+constructors exist to avoid segfaults with random number creation and can be
 found in `hasktorch-types-th:Torch.Types.Numerics`.

 3. Here we are creating a `Linear` layer with two tensors, instantiated with
 the uniform random distribution.
-A `Linear` type is simply a tuple of weights
+A `Linear` type is a tuple of weights
 and biases, which can be seen by looking at its definition in
 `hasktorch-indef:Torch.Indef.Static.NN.Linear`: